 Pansies are a long-time favorite bedding plant.
 While technically short-lived perennials, most gardeners choose to treat them as annuals, planting new seedlings each year.
 Coming in a wide array of colors and patterns, these harbingers of spring are readily available for purchase in most home improvement stores, garden centers, and nurseries.
 Gardeners looking to save money often consider starting their own pansy transplants from seed.
 Though somewhat time consuming, the process is relatively easy, even for inexperienced growers.
 Keep reading to learn about the care of seed grown pansies.

 How to Plant Pansy Seeds

 When growing pansies from seed, temperature is an important factor which must be regulated.
-Ideal germination temperatures range between 65-75 F. (18-24 C.).
+Ideal germination temperatures range between 65 to 75 degrees F. (18-24 C.).
 While gardeners living in warmer growing zones may be able to sow seeds in the late summer for fall and winter blooms, those living in harsher climate zones may need to sow seed in spring.

 Starting Pansies Indoors

 Pansy seed propagation indoors is relatively easy.
 Start with a high-quality seed starting mix.
 Fill the plant trays with growing medium.
 Then, surface sow the pansy seeds into the tray, making sure that the seed comes into good contact with the soil.